What Qualifies as a Home Warranty Emergency?

 - Hire a licensed professional (unlicensed work is typically not reimbursable)

-- Submit all invoices and receipts within the provider's stated timeframe
+- Submit all invoices and receipts with itemized costs within the provider's stated timeframe

 - Ensure the repair involves a covered item under your specific plan

-Reimbursement is generally limited to what the provider would have paid their own contractor, not the full out-of-pocket cost you incurred.
-For a full breakdown of this process, read our guide on getting paid back for repairs.
+Reimbursement is generally capped at what the provider would have paid their own contractor (typically $1,500 to $3,000 per HVAC occurrence and $500 or so for plumbing, electrical, and appliances), not the full retail cost you incurred.
+For a complete walkthrough, see our guide on getting paid back for out-of-pocket repairs.

 Frequently Asked Questions